Responsible Conduct of Research Training

 - Learning objectives for course

-- UN5500 - Research Integrity Workshop: (1 credit) Covers all of the advanced RCR topics.
-Offered on demand in summer.
+- UN5500 - Research Integrity Workshop: (1 credit) Offered on demand in summer.
 Contact the instructor for more information.

 Three 4-hour workshops introduce students to the principles, practices, and regulations of responsible conduct research.
 Topics might include: societal expectations; professional and ethical standards; conflicts of interest; peer review; collaboration; publication and authorship; research misconduct; violations and sanctions.